Code-Institute-Submissions/JP-Performance-Cars/README.md

 ![JP Performance Cars Colour Scheme](/readme_images/JPPerformanceCarsColours.png "JP Performance Cars Colours")

-To make sure that there aren't difficulties with the contrast I have used the contrast checker to ensure a easy to read combination.
+To make sure that there aren't difficulties with the contrast I have used the [contrast checker](https://coolors.co/contrast-checker "Contrast Checker") to ensure a easy to read combination.

+#### Fonts

+When deciding fonts this came down to what the brand's image is trying to portray which is a luxurious high quality service this is why I have decided to use [Trajan Pro](https://fontsgeek.com/fonts/Trajan-Pro-Regular "JP Performance Cars Font").